In the AI era, organizations that

 Building the infrastructure behind campaigns and movements that matter

 Purpose was built around a belief that movements need infrastructure just as much as they need urgency.
-I came in early to help build the team, the creative model, and the organizational conditions that made both rapid-response campaigning and long-term institution-building possible simultaneously.
+Hannah joined early to help build the team, the creative model, and the organizational conditions that made both rapid-response campaigning and long-term institution-building possible simultaneously.

 Purpose was built around a belief that movements and change need infrastructure just as much as they need urgency.
-I came in early to help build the team, the creative model, and the organizational conditions that made both rapid-response campaigning and long-term institution-building possible at the same time.
-What grew from that was a specialized creative agency with a vibrant culture, mission-driven foundations, artist collaborators, and the capacity to work at the speed and stakes that social change actually demands.
+Hannah joined early to help build the team, the creative model, and the organizational conditions that made both rapid-response campaigning and long-term institution-building possible at the same time — a specialized creative agency with a vibrant culture, mission-driven foundations, and the capacity to work at the speed and stakes that social change actually demands.

-My focus spanned executive producing and creative directing content and campaigns, building the team and capabilities, P&L management and resourcing, and business development and pitching.
-Leading a team and alongside fellow leadership, I established the infrastructure for real-world creative potential, new business lines, and helped rebrand Purpose itself.
+Her focus spanned executive producing and creative directing, building team capabilities, P&L management and resourcing, and business development.
+She established the infrastructure for real-world creative potential, new business lines, and helped rebrand Purpose itself.

-The work we did was intense, timely, and visible.
-We partnered with organizations like the ACLU, Gates Foundation, Rockefeller Foundation, Ford Foundation, SEIU, and the UN across climate, LGBTQ+, social and civic causes.
-A signal project was taking Everytown for Gun Safety from concept to organizational strategy and brand to national presence in partnership with Mayor Bloomberg.
-This collective work was early proof for me that when people feel seen and supported, this turns into value, impact, and power.
+The work spanned organizations including the ACLU, Gates Foundation, Rockefeller Foundation, Ford Foundation, SEIU, and the UN across climate, LGBTQ+, social and civic causes — including taking Everytown for Gun Safety from concept to national presence in partnership with Mayor Bloomberg.

 More + Close −